 - Spain has made great economic progress in recent decades, but it still lags behind most of Western Europe.
-Currently, Spain’s unemployment rate is over 25%.
+Currently, Spain’s unemployment rate is at 16%.

 - The increasing influx of immigrants contributes to the economic difficulties Spain is facing.